synapsecns/sanguine/docs/bridge/docs/03-RFQ/index.md

       </tr>
       <tr>
         <td><strong>Quote</strong></td>
-        <td>Quotes from [Relayer]s are evaluated and resolved to the optimal choice to match the user's input.
+        <td>Quotes from [Relayers](Relayer) are evaluated and resolved to the optimal choice to match the user's input.
         <br/><br/>The resolved quote is used to construct a bridge transaction for the user to sign.</td>
       </tr>
       <tr>